bignall/ZF1CompatForZF2/README.md

 Contributing
 ============

-Fell free to fork the repo, make your changes and send a pull request.
+Feel free to fork the repo, make your changes and send a pull request.

 Thanks
 ======